KnowageLabs/Knowage-Documentation/functionalities-guide/SVG/ka_user_svg.rst

     Entering the hierarchy details.

-As you can see in :numref:`enteringhierarchydet`, you must insert a name and an optional description of the new SVG component, then you need to specify a logical hierarchy’s label, its number of the level and a logical name for the member that it represents.
+As you can see in the figure above, you must insert a name and an optional description of the new SVG component, then you need to specify a logical hierarchy’s label, its number of the level and a logical name for the member that it represents.
 At last you need to upload the SVG file.
 When this configuration will be saved, the system will read the SVG content and for each group (or tag <g>) will be created a layer.
 All layers will be shown into the “Feature Detail” section (read only section).

-In this first example in :numref:`enteringhierarchydet` we defined an SVG component for the USA regions specifying that it’s the first level (in other words it’s the first SVG of the “USA” hierarchy).
+In this first example in the figure above we defined an SVG component for the USA regions specifying that it’s the first level (in other words it’s the first SVG of the “USA” hierarchy).

 The second level (the more detailed SVG) is about the USA states and it’s defined like the next example below: